 New VA Cash Out Guidelines | Circular 26-19-5

 All VA cash-out refinance loans must comply with the new rule effective February 15, 2019.
-VA cash out refinance underwriting guidelines can vary by lender, especially if that have an internal guideline on top of VA cash out loan guidelines.
+VA cash out refinance underwriting guidelines can vary by lender, especially if that have an internal guideline on top of the new VA cash out guidelines.

 Setting caps for debt-to-income ratios is another common overlay for VA cash-out-refinance loans.
-Even though the lender has an Automated Underwriting System (AUS) approval, they say that they cannot do the loan because the debt-to-income ratio is too high.
-The most common is setting a debt-to-income cap at 50%, but you can find lenders with 43%, 47% or other maximum debt-to-income guidelines.
+Even when a lender has an Automated Underwriting System (AUS) approval, they say that they cannot do the loan because the debt-to-income ratio is too high.
+The most common is setting a debt-to-income cap at 50%, 47% or 43%.
+Truth is that lenders can go higher on debt-to-income ratios.

-A majority of the lenders cannot do manual underwriting for a VA cash out refi.
+A lot of VA lenders will not manually underwrite a VA loan.
 This is often because they do not have the underwriting capacity for a manual underwrite.
 Lenders can have tougher VA cash out guidelines when they add their own specific lender guideline.

 There are VA cash out guidelines when it comes to credit underwriting for VA loans.
 This process is streamlined by an Automated Underwriting System (AUS).
-When determining if you qualify for a VA cash out refi, a borrower should take the following steps:
+Eligibility is determined during the pre-approval process, which can be broken down into 7 steps.

 - Determine what the benefits are in refinancing.